Kane would prefer Man Utd switch over Tottenham rebuild | Goal.com

 Ole Gunnar Solskjaer is still a candidate to continue in charge in the medium-to-long term, especially if he achieves Champions League qualification, but Pochettino remains United’s preferred option if they have to replace the Norwegian.

-The club’s number one summer target remains Aston Villa midfielder Jack Grealish despite the recent developments with Kane.
+The club’s No.1 summer target remains Aston Villa midfielder Jack Grealish despite the recent developments with Kane.